sagemath/trac_to_gh/Issue 9419.md

 CC:  @nexttime @jdemeyer @pipedream

+Keywords: patch doc howto spkgs diff

 As discussed here

 http://groups.google.co.uk/group/sage-devel/browse_thread/thread/c566520374106df3

 [GNU patch](http://savannah.gnu.org/projects/patch/) will be added to Sage.
 This is ticket #9418.

 In order to make use of the command, the developers guide will need to be updated to reflect a new way of making patch commands.
 We should sort out the details as precisely as possible, so everyone uses the exact same method.

+---

+Apply

+- [attachment:trac_9419-use-patch.patch] and [attachment:trac_9419-part2.patch] to the main Sage repository.

 Issue created by migration from https://trac.sagemath.org/ticket/9419